 Further Study Information

-- To assess the feasibility of treating high-risk neuroblastoma patients, age 365 days to 30 years, with an induction block of meta-iodobenzylguanidine labeled with iodine-131 (^131I-MIBG)/irinotecan/vincristine delivered after multi-agent chemotherapy, and post-Induction busulfan/melphalan consolidation therapy.
+I. To assess the feasibility of treating high-risk neuroblastoma patients, age 365 days to 30 years, with an induction block of meta-iodobenzylguanidine labeled with iodine-131 (131I-MIBG)/irinotecan/vincristine delivered after multi-agent chemotherapy, and post-Induction busulfan/melphalan consolidation therapy.

-- To assess the relative reliability of ^123 I-MIBG and 18FDG-PET imaging in assessment of tumor activity at diagnosis, after 2 courses of induction chemotherapy, before surgical resection and ^131I-MIBG.
+IV.
+To assess the relative reliability of 123 I-MIBG and 18FDG-PET imaging in assessment of tumor activity at diagnosis, after 2 courses of induction chemotherapy, before surgical resection and 131I-MIBG.

-- To compare detectable tumor burden before and immediate after therapy on the ^123I-MIBG diagnostic scan.
+V. To compare detectable tumor burden before and immediate after therapy on the 123I-MIBG diagnostic scan.

-- To test for the relationship of occurrence of sinusoidal obstruction syndrome (SOS) to dosages of myeloablative consolidation therapy with busulfan/melphalan and whole-body radiation dose or delay of radiation clearance due to^131I-MIBG.
+VI.
+To test for the relationship of occurrence of sinusoidal obstruction syndrome (SOS) to Bu/Mel or to whole-body radiation dose or delayed radiation clearance due to 131I-MIBG.

-- To describe the toxicity of ^131I-MIBG combined with vincristine and irinotecan given on a 5-day schedule.
+VIII.
+To describe the toxicity of 131I-MIBG combined with vincristine and irinotecan given on a 5-day schedule.

 OUTLINE: This is a pilot, multicenter study.

-- Surgery: Patients ùundergo surgery after course 4 or before consolidation therapy.
+SURGERY: Patients undergo surgery after course 4 or before consolidation therapy.

 After completion of study therapy, patients are followed up every 3 months for 1 year, every 6 months for 4 years, and then annually for 5 years.